gcanti/fp-ts/docs/modules/Unfoldable.ts.md

 # Overview

-This class identifies data structures which can be _unfolded_, generalizing `unfoldr` on arrays.
+This class identifies data structures which can be _unfolded_, generalizing `unfold` on arrays.

 ---